TheWurminator/IntelHexParser/README.md

 # IntelHexParser
-This is a program which will parse an Intel Hex file and output the corresponding binary.
+This is a program which will parse an Intel Hex file and will do nothing useful with it as of 9/17/15